scap2000/forkanonetwork/README.md

 <h1 align="center">This is the main github repository for the Forkano Network</h1>

-<h3 align="center">Forkano: What is Forkano, or Forkano Network?
-Forkano is "just" a Fork of Cardano, it means, a "from scratch" started blockchain network, with its own policies and purposes, which are described below.
+## What is Forkano, or Forkano Network?
+* Forkano is "just" a Fork of Cardano, it means, a "from scratch" started blockchain network, with its own policies and purposes, which are described below.
 Forkano borns from the original <a href="https://github.com/input-output-hk" target="blank">Cardano source code available on github</a>, accessible to anyone thanks to the IOHK adopting the Open Source phylosophy.
 The mobile wallet is a fork from <a href="https://github.com/Emurgo/yoroi-mobile" target="blank">Yoroi Wallet</a>, called Forkano Vault, modified and adapted to the Forkano network.</h3>

 ## What can you do with Forkano?
 * Learn how to create and run your own validator node(s)